kquine/maude-model-checker/README-lmc.md

 endm
 ```

-We consider two state predicates: `reads` indicates that there is at least
+We consider three state predicates: `reads` indicates that there is at least
-one reader, and `writes` indicates that there is at least one writer.
-The
+one reader, `writes` indicates that there is at least one writer, and `writers>1`
-following module in Full Maude declares the state predicates:
+indicates that there are two or more writers.
+The following module in Full Maude
+declares the state predicates:

 ```maude
 load symbolic-checker